AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 5. In your cloud console, in the security group page of your CoPilot VM/instance, add entries FOR EACH of your Aviatrix gateways:

     -   For the UDP ports, change the default inbound rule of 0.0.0.0/0 to the IP addresses of your Aviatrix gateways:
           -   Open your CoPilot Security Group for UDP 31283 from all of your Aviatrix Gateways.
           -   Open your CoPilot Security Group for UDP 5000 from all of your Aviatrix Gateways.
           -   For port 443, you can allow only your and other trusted user's IP addresses.
     .. note::
-        If you launch new gateways from your controller later, you must also add CIDR entries for them here at that time.
+        Each time you launch a new gateway from your controller, you must also add a CIDR entry for it here.

 6. After specifying all values for the marketplace configuration prompts, deploy/launch the CoPilot instance/virtual machine.